educanjr/records/README.md

 ### Backend

-* Create Unit tests for Persistency porject to validate Dapper queries.
+* Create Unit tests for Persistency project to validate Dapper queries.

 * Add extra validation rules to the data injected into the APP using the API endpoints.